mikio1998/mikio1998.github.io/apps.md

 <a href="https://mikio1998.github.io/" class="button">View Details</a> <!-- and here -->
 </p>

-Customized sales accounter and storeplace tool.
-Assists staff in a clothing store in Tokyo, by recording and storing sales history and fetching product information from FireStore by scanning a barcode.
+sales accounting and storeplace tool for a clothing store in Tokyo.
+Assists staff by recording and storing sales history and fetching product information from FireStore by scanning a barcode.
 Integrated AVFoundation library to identify products by reading the barcode.
 Used FireStore to store product data and sales history of the store.